Food For Thought When Choosing a High School

 Further research, after the conference, confirmed a myriad of causes for these statistics including lower standards, lack of mentor/counselor oversight (due to large numbers of students being tracked by relatively few counselors), and poor communication with parents.
 This is alarming information for parents making decisions on which high school they wish to have their student attend.

-We believe that the excellent curriculum choices, highly qualified instructors, and small mentor/student groups offered by Jefferson Preparatory Academy will ensure that our student does not become one of these statistics.
+We believe that the excellent curriculum choices, highly qualified instructors, and small mentor/student groups offered by Jefferson Preparatory will ensure that our student does not become one of these statistics.

 We look forward to meeting with you!